ModelOriented/rSAFE/README.md

 Demo
 ----

 In this vignette we present an example of an application of the `rSAFE` package in case of regression problems.
 It is based on `apartments` and `apartmentsTest` datasets which come from the `DALEX` package but are also available in the `rSAFE` package.
 We will use these artificial datasets to predict the price per square meter of an apartment based on features such as construction year, surface, floor, number of rooms and district.
-It should be mentioned that four of these variables are continuous while the fifth one is categorical one.
+It should be mentioned that four of these variables are continuous while the fifth one is categorical.

 ``` r
 library(rSAFE)